-Our Board has been granted with the Repurchase Mandate to exercise all the powers of our Company to repurchase an aggregate number of Shares that is no more than 10% of the total number of Shares issued by our Company immediately upon completion of the Global Offering and the Capitalization Issue (but prior to the exercise of the Offer Size Adjustment Option and any options that may be granted under the Share Option Scheme).
+Our Board has been granted with the Repurchase Mandate to exercise all the powers of our Company to repurchase an aggregate number of Shares that is no more than 10% of the total number of Shares issued by our Company immediately upon completion of the [REDACTED] and the [REDACTED] (but prior to the exercise of the [REDACTED] and any options that may be granted under the Share Option Scheme).

-The Repurchase Mandate only relates to repurchases made on the Stock Exchange, or any other stock exchange on which the Offer Shares are listed (and which is recognized by the SFC and the Stock Exchange for this purpose), subject to and in accordance with our Articles, all applicable laws and regulations, and the requirements of the GEM Listing Rules and any other stock exchange on which our securities may be listed, as amended from time to time.
-Further information required by the Stock Exchange to be included in this prospectus regarding the repurchase of Shares is set out in "Statutory and General Information - A. Further Information about Our Group - 6.
-Repurchase of our Shares by our Company" in Appendix IV to this prospectus.
+The Repurchase Mandate only relates to repurchases made on the Stock Exchange, or any other stock exchange on which the [REDACTED] are [REDACTED] (and which is recognized by the SFC and the Stock Exchange for this purpose), subject to and in accordance with our Articles, all applicable laws and regulations, and the requirements of the GEM Listing Rules and any other stock exchange on which our securities may be listed, as amended from time to time.
+Further information required by the Stock Exchange to be included in this document regarding the repurchase of Shares is set out in "Statutory and General Information - A. Further Information about Our Group - 6.
+Repurchase of our Shares by our Company" in Appendix IV to this document.